Together, a better world is possible.

 Announcing Ethical Eats!
 Saskatchewan’s Ethical Food Finder App

-Check out Ethical Eats, SCIC’s new learning tool and mobile app, connecting Saskatchewan people to alternative options to help support a more just global food system.
-Spread the word about Ethical Eats and you could win one of two great prize packs from Saskatchewan businesses featured in the app.
-Click here for complete contest info
+Check out Ethical Eats, SCIC’s new online educational tool and mobile app, connecting Saskatchewan people to alternative options to help support a more just global food system.
+Featuring a business directory to help you find Saskatchewan businesses selling fair trade, local, and organic food options in the province!

 Earthbeat Spring 2014: The Mining Issue